Where can I watch Discovery Channel programming in Canada in 2025?

 The deal has a nominal length of ten years, with Netflix paying US$5 billion to WWE over that time — but Netflix has the option to either curtail the deal after five years, or extend it to twenty years.
 So depending on how things go — and Netflix's financial appetite — the deal could run until either the end of 2029, the end of 2034, or the end of 2044.

+The Sportsnet+ website has also been updated, in various locations like this page, to indicate: "Effective January 1, 2025, WWE content will no longer be available on Sportsnet+."
 We also know for certain that the version of WWE Network available through Canadian cable providers will no longer be available after December 31, 2024, as has been confirmed by a number of providers including Rogers itself.

 At the risk of splitting hairs, we note that while for Raw, WWE said Netflix would be its exclusive home in Canada, WWE's announcement did not say that Netflix would be the exclusive home of its other programming in Canada – just "the home".
 But that might just be accounting for spillover from U.S. broadcasts (as we get into in a bit below).